RongLi1986/Algorithms/algorithms/leetcode/sliding_windows/3_longest_substring_without_repeating_characters.md

 ## 解题思路

-use Hashtable to store the characters in current window [start, end) Then we slide end index to the right.
-If it is not in the HashSet, we slide end further.
+Use Hashtable to store the characters in current window [start, end) Then we slide end index to the right.
-Doing so until s[end] is already in the HashSet.
+If it is not in the HashSet, we slide end further until s[end] is already in the HashSet. then we slide left start and remove s[left] until no conflict in hashtable
-At this point, we found the maximum size of substrings without duplicate characters start with index ii.

-Time complexity : O(2n) = O(n)O(2n)=O(n)
+Time complexity : O(n)
 Space complexity : O(k) (k is size of hashtable)

 ```c++
 class Solution {
 public: